deco3500-2017/-/Overview.md

 In addition.
 It is possible two social users will be looking for a different type of connection.
 By offering the connection categories discussed above, it prevents two users reconnecting with different intents, which could create a negative feeling which would be associated with the application.

 <h5>Reception</h5>
 In user testing conducted with mockups, users responded that they liked the idea of the feature, however felt uncomfortable with the terminology used for 'romantic relationships'.
-Female users expressed that this made the application feel 'sleezy', and that it made them uncomfortable.
+Female users expressed that this made the application feel 'sleezy', and that it made them uncomfortable.</br>

 It was identified that the reason behind this was the terminology used itself.
 A variety of different terms were trialed, and finally it was settled that 'Felt a deeper connection' did not have negative connotations, and did not ellicit a negative response.